 Applicants may check the status of documents submitted to IDOC online by logging into IDOC.
 Please allow 5-8 business days for documents uploaded to IDOC to be received by Columbia University.
-Documents mailed to IDOC will take longer to process.

 To see if Columbia has received processed documents, please use Net Partner, our online document tracking system.
-It will be available after March 5, 2019.
+It will be available after March 15, 2024.

-- 5. International and DACA Students who want consideration for institutional funds should also complete the CSS Profile.
-If you and/or your family file foreign tax returns, they will also need to be submitted along with the Certification of Finances Form via IDOCs. - 6.
-IRS Tax Forms We require signed and dated copies of the 2017 IRS tax forms, the 1040, 1040A, or 1040EZ form, W-2 forms, and all supporting schedules and statements for all persons supplying information on the CSS Profile application.
+- 5. International and DACA Students who want consideration for School Need Based Scholarships should also complete the CSS Profile.
+If you and/or your family file foreign tax returns, they will also need to be submitted via IDOCS, and you will to complete and submit the International Certification of Finances Form (international students only) found here. - 6.
+IRS Tax Forms We require signed and dated copies of the 2023 IRS tax forms, the 1040, W-2 forms, and all supporting schedules and statements for all persons supplying information on the CSS Profile application.
 If there is a Partnership or S-Corporation listed on Schedule E, we need copies of the 1065, 1120S or K-1.
 You will submit all of these via IDOCs.
-New students should submit these documents no later than March 13th.
+New students should submit these documents no later than March 10th.

-Returning students who had not applied for Columbia aid in 2018-2019 and who complete the CSS Profile will also have to submit 2017 tax returns via IDOC.
+Returning students who had not applied for Columbia aid in 2024-2025 and who complete the CSS Profile will also have to submit 2023 tax returns via IDOC.

-Returning students applying for school based aid who provided pages 1&2 of the 2017 tax returns for the 2018-2019 academic year will also need to submit signed copies of pages 1&2 of 2018 tax returns for you, your spouse, and your parents here.
+Third and fourth year returning students applying for school based aid who already provided 2023 tax returns for the 2024-2025 academic year do not need to do so again via IDOC; you will need to submit signed copies of the 2024 tax returns for you, your spouse, and your parents here.
 Submit these documents no later than April 15th.